 CHDO Operating Support cannot exceed to greater of \$50,000 within one program year.
-The HOME program year is July 1st through June 30th.

 4.5 CHDO Predevelopment and Seed Money Loans

 CHDOs are eligible for development specific predevelopment or seed money loans.
 Applicants may request up to \$30,000 in loans for special project-specific pre-development expenses.
 All loans may not exceed customary and reasonable project preparation costs and must be repaid from construction loan proceeds or other program income.
 The CHDO must apply for the predevelopment or seed money through a separate application process.